adrianwk94/utf8-iterator/README.md

 * `ptr` is the original pointer to the character string, it is assigned by `UTF8_Init()`.
 * `codepoint` is the current character in Unicode.
+* `size` is the size in bytes of the current character.
 * `position` is the current position in the string.
 * `next` is the next position in the string.
 * `count` is the number of characters currently.